wp-plugins/types/readme.txt

 = 1.6.4 =

-* Fixed dependency between custom taxonomy and custom posts when importing data from "Custom Post Type UI" plugin.
+* Fixed an issue with dependency between custom taxonomy and custom posts when importing data from the "Custom Post Type UI" plugin.
-* Fixed saving "0" for checkboxes when editing Custom Post which have checkbox witch option "save 0 to the database". http://wp-types.com/forums/topic/checkbox-custom-field-doesnt-save-value-since-upgrade-to-version-1-6-2/ http://wp-types.com/forums/topic/types-checkbox-field-not-saving-after-save-0-to-the-database/
+* Fixed an issue with editing checkboxes with the option "save 0 to the database" selected, created for Custom Posts. http://wp-types.com/forums/topic/checkbox-custom-field-doesnt-save-value-since-upgrade-to-version-1-6-2/ http://wp-types.com/forums/topic/types-checkbox-field-not-saving-after-save-0-to-the-database/
-* Fixed notices when we use relative urls to images. http://wp-types.com/forums/topic/php-notice-undefined-index-host-in-image-php/
+* Fixed an issue with PHP notices being thrown when relative URLs to images were used. http://wp-types.com/forums/topic/php-notice-undefined-index-host-in-image-php/
-* Fixed example witch extend fields with google map and allow user to enter coordinate to display a map.
+* Fixed the example file which adds the Google Map field to Types and allows users to enter coordinates to display a map on the front-end.
-* Added filter "wpcf_delete_relation_meta" which allow to delete all post relationships when deleting custom post type.
+* Added the "wpcf_delete_relation_meta" filter which allows deletion of all post relationships when deleting a custom post type.
-* Fixed changing the file name when upload the file https://icanlocalize.basecamphq.com/projects/7393061-toolset/todo_items/189560556/comments http://wp-types.com/forums/topic/types-1-6-update-breaks-layout-that-worked-in-types-1-5-7/
+* Fixed an issue with the file name being changed when the file was uploaded. https://icanlocalize.basecamphq.com/projects/7393061-toolset/todo_items/189560556/comments http://wp-types.com/forums/topic/types-1-6-update-breaks-layout-that-worked-in-types-1-5-7/
 * Fixed a problem with duplicate slugs on "Edit Group" screen. https://icanlocalize.basecamphq.com/projects/7393061-toolset/todo_items/187118123/comments http://wp-types.com/forums/topic/cant-add-more-custom-fields/
-* Fixed problem with non disappears default descriptions for non English placeholders. https://icanlocalize.basecamphq.com/projects/7393061-toolset/todo_items/189787190/comments
+* Fixed a problem with default description not disappearing for non-English placeholders. https://icanlocalize.basecamphq.com/projects/7393061-toolset/todo_items/189787190/comments
-* Fixed a problem with post metaboxes for CT which do not disappears after removing CPT from CPT.
+* Fixed a problem with Custom Taxonomy metaboxes still appearing on the Custom Post editing page even after removing a Custom Taxonomy from a Custom Post Type.
-* Fixed embeding admin area css from OTGS. https://wordpress.org/support/topic/four-stylesheets-being-loaded-at-frontend
+* Fixed embedding OTGS CSS for the admin area. https://wordpress.org/support/topic/four-stylesheets-being-loaded-at-frontend
-* Fixed a problem with forms witch checkbox https://wp-types.com/forums/topic/checkbox-value-not-saved/
+* Fixed a problem with Checkbox field value not being saved. https://wp-types.com/forums/topic/checkbox-value-not-saved/
-* Added "private" post status to select parent http://wp-types.com/forums/topic/cred-child-form-not-working-with-private-ctp/
+* Added the option to select posts with the "Private" post status as parents in a parent-child Custom Post Types relationships. http://wp-types.com/forums/topic/cred-child-form-not-working-with-private-ctp/
-* Fixed problem with datapicker.  https://icanlocalize.basecamphq.com/projects/7393061-toolset/todo_items/191190651/comments
+* Fixed a problem with the date-picker.  https://icanlocalize.basecamphq.com/projects/7393061-toolset/todo_items/191190651/comments
+* Fixed a problem with label menu in wp-admin for child posts.
+* Fixed a problem with child table when edit parent post and children do not have title.
+* Prevent to chose repetitive field in child table on edit parent screen. http://wp-types.com/forums/topic/wp-types-select-child-fields-to-be-displayed-specific-fields-not-working/
+* Added a dynamic "posted x minutes/hours ago" for Types fields. https://wp-types.com/forums/topic/adding-a-dynamic-posted-x-minuteshours-ago-in-a-view/
+* Improved post relation table by using more precise labels. http://wp-types.com/forums/topic/displaying-the-best-names-of-cpts-in-applicable-contexts/
+* Fixed a problem with display checkbox value from database if checkbox is empty.

 = 1.6.3 =